 Athlete’s foot, or tinea pedis, is an infection of the skin caused by fungi.
 It can affect anyone but it most commonly affects people who wear shoes that are not ventilated enough and participate in activities like swimming or exercising.
 Some other risk factors include having sweaty feet or repetitive exposure to moisture due to living conditions such as staying inside all year round with no ventilation systems running for heating & cooling purposes.

 In some cases, there are no visual changes with athlete’s foot.
 When there are, it tends to present with a red, scaly rash on the soles of your feet and between your toes.
 If you notice white or yellow spots in this area, it is usually caused by dead skin cells.
 The affected area might also be flaking or peeling off.

-If these symptoms are paired with pain when there is pressure around that part of the foot, then you may have an infection under toenails which can lead to more issues like ingrown nails (this requires immediate medical attention so make sure to visit a doctor right away)!
+If these symptoms are paired with pain when there is pressure around that part of the foot, then you may have an infection under toenails which can lead to more issues like ingrown nails (this requires immediate medical attention, which mean you need to find a podiatrist right away)!